amodelbello/.emacs.d/README.md

 ;; Maximize frames when created
 (add-to-list 'default-frame-alist '(fullscreen . maximized))

+;; What does this do??
+(add-to-list 'tramp-remote-path 'tramp-own-remote-path)

 ;; Use C-H for help prefix
 (global-set-key (kbd "C-S-h") 'help-command)